-All I Need Is The Air That I Breathe And To Love You
+All I Need is the Air that I Breathe and to Love You

-Even after they give her medicine from a mask that comes pouring out into her face, Florence can't stop coughing it hurts it hurts and afterwards she is too wiped out to even breathe.
-She begs me to make it better make it better.
-I keep wetting paper towels and try to convince her to keep the mask with all the medicine pouring out into her face.
-She keeps taking the mask off it hurts it hurts she can't breathe it's wiping her out make it better make it better I keep wetting paper towels and try to convince her to keep the mask with all the medicine pouring out into her face she keeps taking off the mask off it hurts it hurts make it better....
+Even after they give her medicine from a mask that comes pouring out into her face, Florence can't stop coughing it hurts it hurts and afterwards she is too wiped out to even breathe she begs me make it better make it better I keep wetting paper towels beg her to keep the mask with all the medicine pouring out into her face she keeps taking the mask off it hurts it hurts she can't breathe it's wiping her out make it better make it better I keep wetting paper towels beg her to keep the mask with all the medicine pouring out into her face she keeps taking off the mask off it hurts it hurts make it better....

 Finally at 11:30 at night it's better...

 Say it soft and it's almost like praying.

-Maria is all of teeny tiny.
-She lives near Florence - Delancey and Essex or maybe that's where she shops, the Essex Street market - it's hard to tell, my rudimentary Spanish picks up about half of what she says even after the nurse assistant waves it off saying oh she blabs a lot so don't worry if you don't catch it all.
+SShe lives near Florence - Delancey and Essex or maybe that's where she shops, the Essex Street Market.
+It’s hard to tell.
+My rudimentary Spanish picks up about half of what she says.
+The nurse assistant waves it off saying oh she blabs a lot so don't worry if you don't catch it all.

 But this night I come in and she starts talking too fast even after I beg in Spanish "Dispacio, porfavor, dispacio”.
 Because this doesn’t feel like blabbing.
 This feels important and I need to understand.

 The other roommate - the 95 year-old - sharp as a tack, used to live on Suffolk and Houston but now is in Brooklyn near Coney Island because her son has a house - she translates what I miss, not because she understands Spanish, but because she saw what happened.